Rye, New York: Fire Department

+The City of Rye Fire Department is staffed 24 hours a day by a total of twenty-three full-time professional firefighters and fire officers.
+The department also has five volunteer firefighters.

+Rye Fire operates out of two fire stations.
+Station One, which also serves as Fire Headquarters, is in the village area in the northern part of the city.
+Station Two, otherwise known as the Milton Point Firehouse, is in the southeastern part of the city near Milton Harbor.

 Emergency medical services

 Emergency medical service is provided by Port Chester-Rye-Rye Brook EMS at the Advanced Life Support Level (ALS).
 The agency has 30 paid EMTs, 15 paramedics and five volunteers.
 They operate up to five ALS ambulances and three paramedic flycars from their station in Port Chester and responds to over 5,000 calls a year between Port Chester, Rye and Rye Brook.